 Welcome to the neighborhood!

-If you are a newcomer to Colorado or the Denver metro area the history of this area may not be fully known to you.
+If you are a newcomer to Colorado or to the Denver metro area, the history of this area may not be fully known to you.
+Rocky Flats is the site of a plutonium processing plant which produced fission triggers for thermonuclear (H) bombs.
 If you are a long-timer you may not know what to believe, depending on where you get your information.
-The issue is the health implications of the radiation legacy of a former plutonium processing plant with (many say) sloppy practices.
+The concern for some people is the health implications of the legacy of a former plutonium processing plant with sometimes sloppy storage practices.
+Others are happy to read reports from the Colorado Department of Public Health and Environment, the Colorado state government, the U.S. Department of Energy, and the Environmental Protection Agency.
+Each has extensive documentation about the history of the site.

-The principal health impact of low doses (see the Knowledge Base for what this means) of nuclear radiation is cancer, and the "latency"--loosely speaking, the time between cause (exposure) and effect (disease)--of many cancers is decades.
-By contrast, the “canary in the coal mine” for a radiation problem (for example, Chernobyl) is leukemia, which emerges in less than 4 years.
-At and around Rocky Flats there has been no non-anecdotal (that is, confirmed) evidence of a leukemia problem (except in a report by Carl Johnson in 1981 which I have never been able to find).
-Those who worked at the plant have been repeatedly studied as part of a US cohort of nuclear workers working with plutonium (and with known doses of radiation because they wore dosimeters).
-The population around and downwind of Rocky Flats has been surveyed repeatedly by the state of Colorado.
+The principal health impact of moderate doses (see the technical documents for more) of nuclear radiation is cancer, and the "latency"--loosely speaking, the time between cause (exposure) and effect (disease)--of many cancers is decades.
+By contrast, the “canary in the coal mine” for a radiation problem (for example, at Chernobyl) is leukemia, which generally emerges in less than 4 years.
+At and around Rocky Flats there has been no confirmed evidence of a leukemia problem (except in a report by Carl Johnson in 1981).
+Those who worked at the plant have been repeatedly studied as part of a US cohort of nuclear workers working with plutonium (and with fairly well documented doses of radiation because they wore dosimeters).
+The population around and downwind of Rocky Flats has been surveyed repeatedly by the state of Colorado with no excess cancers detected.

-It has been more than 25 years since the plant ceased operating and almost 50 since the later of the famous fires in 1957 and 1969, although appalling waste disposal practices persisted until the plant was closed.
-In effect the question of “Is it safe to live around Rocky Flats?” should be “If it's not safe, where are all the cancers?”
+It has been more than 33 years since the plant ceased operating and more than 52 since the later of the famous fires in 1957 and 1969, although poor waste disposal practices persisted until the plant was closed.

 So contentious has been the Superfund cleanup, use of the Rocky Flats site as a wildlife refuge, and the safety of even living nearby that “You can't tell the players without a scorecard” (a phrase attributed to an English-born food concessionaire at baseball games, to whom invention of the hot dog is also credited).
 This column is intended to help.

-Links to information sources are given in green.
+Links to information sources are given in green; some data reported in 2017 no longer given

 Residents